Sybrina Fulton speaks to UM about getting involved in social justice movements

-Miami-based political activist and the mother of the late Trayvon Martin, Sybrina Fulton spoke to University of Miami students Oct.
+Miami-based political activist and the mother of the late Trayvon Martin, Sybrina Fulton spoke to University of Miami students on Oct.
 8 in the fifth installment of the What Matters to U lecture series hosted by UM Student Government.
 During the virtual lecture, she spoke to over 150 attendees about the importance of young people in the fight for social justice, her outlook on modern politics and her efforts to eliminate gun violence in the United States.

 “We need to groom our young people now, and I put all of my faith in the young people,” Fulton said.
 “I believe that our young people are resilient, I believe they’re not gonna give up, I believe that they have seen a lot of the things happening now, and they don’t like it.”